 Distribution Network.
 The Bank's products and services are made available to its clients through its offices, branch network, all automatic teller machines (ATMs), and for some services/products, thru its 40 ATMs and other ATM networks.
-Likewise, some products can now be accessed through electronic channels i.e. interactive voice response system, internet and short message system (SMS).
-In addition to its Main Office Branch in Bonifacio Global City, the Bank operates 23 branches as of end of December 2016.
+Likewise, some products can now be accessed through internet and mobile banking channels and other electronic channels i.e. interactive voice response system, internet and short message system (SMS).
+In addition to its Main Office Branch in Bonifacio Global City, the Bank operates 24 branches as of end of December 2017.